 IEER is working to prevent the development of proliferation-prone nuclear technology in the United States, for instance, reprocessing and breeder reactors.
 For IEER’s latest analysis of reprocessing, see The Mythology and Messy Reality of Nuclear Fuel Reprocessing.
 For more information visit Nonproliferation and Disarmament.

 IEER, with the support of the Town Creek Foundation, aims to create a roadmap for an energy sector in Maryland with the following attributes: essentially emissions-free, at reasonable cost, just and equitable, robust and resilient, and democratized.
-The following reports have been published: Energy Justice in Maryland’s Residential and Renewable Energy Sectors and Energy Efficient and Pollution-Free Space Heating and Cooling in Maryland.
+The following reports have been published: Beyond a Band-Aid: A Discussion Paper on Protecting Workers and Communities in the Great Energy Transition, Energy Justice in Maryland’s Residential and Renewable Energy Sectors, and Energy Efficient and Pollution-Free Space Heating and Cooling in Maryland.
 For more information visit Renewable Maryland.